 This bill mandates the State Long-Term Care Ombudsman to assign either paid or volunteer advocates to long-term care facilities.
-The advocates will have on-site duties that include in-person visits with residents to ensure their financial, health, legal, social, and other needs are adequately met.
-This new requirement is added to the responsibilities of the ombudsman, which also includes the establishment of an annual long-term care training program focused on residents' rights and other relevant topics.
+The advocates will be responsible for conducting in-person visits with residents to ensure their financial, health, legal, social, and other needs are adequately met.
+This new requirement is introduced as subsection i. in Section 5 of P.L.1977, c.239 (C.52:27G-5), which outlines the responsibilities of the ombudsman.

 Statutes affected: